datagutten/rc-rank/README.md

 * Which championships to calculate points for
 * Words in the section names which indicates that they not should be counted

-When the config is created you need to run *setup.php* to create the required table structure in the database.
+When the config is created you need to run *php setup.php [your federation]* on the command line to create the required table structure in the database.
+*setup.php* is the only script running on the command line, the other scripts are made to run in a web browser.

 ##Using the system##
 First you need to run *load\_events.php* to load events and sections from MyRCM.
 (Related SQL tables: *events* and *sections*).